Tsiroto/react25/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+To kill. (services)

+This project is for personal or educational use.
+No license is currently applied.